Class 3 Image: AI generated

 Add one more:

-"Add due date feature.
+"Add due dates.

 All existing Hurl tests pass + add new feature Hurl tests."